All About It

 Security staff will be on site and are clearly identifiable.

 The Blues Train provides safety ramps as a courtesy and they are available on each carriage, although this is not a prerequisite of railway operations, so you may need to mind the gap when embarking and disembarking.
-We have security guards on all carriages during travel.
-Please ask for assistance from security personnel if required and follow their instructions.
+We have staff on all carriages during travel.
+Please ask for assistance from staff if required and follow their instructions.

 View Terms and Conditions/Safety information